JensMakerAdventures/BottlePlayingRobot/README.md

 # BottlePlayingRobot
 Arduino code for my garbage wine bottle playing machine.
+The .ino file is for the arduino.
+I used an Arduino Uno.
+The .FCStd is for FreeCAD.
+I used version 0.20.2

-Check out the accompanying video: [https://studio.youtube.com/video/ByjY7Y63W9s/edit](https://www.youtube.com/watch?v=ByjY7Y63W9s)https://www.youtube.com/watch?v=ByjY7Y63W9s
+Check out the accompanying video: https://studio.youtube.com/video/ByjY7Y63W9s

 Used application to convert midi to arduino: https://github.com/LenShustek/miditones